-Dr. Boes: 'Gloves are extremely important to all of medicine.
+Dr. Boes: Gloves are extremely important to all of medicine.
 They are an important barrier to prevent contamination between the patient and the surgeon or the patient and the healthcare practitioner.

 There are two problems with wearing a glove for any one.
-If it's a latex glove there is a type one hypersensitivity reaction that can occur to the person wearing the glove or to anyone who is allergic to natural rubber.
-The second type of problem you could experience is if you are wearing a non-latex glove and that can occur in terms of having an allergic contact dermatitis due to the chemical accelerants that they use to make a non-latex glove to look, feel and perform like a regular natural rubber glove.'
+If it's a latex glove there is a Type I hypersensitivity reaction that can occur to the person wearing the glove or to anyone who is allergic to natural rubber latex.
+The second type of problem you could experience is if you are wearing a non-latex glove and you develop allergic contact dermatitis due to the chemical accelerators that they use to make a non-latex glove to look, feel and perform like a regular natural rubber latex glove.